 The Audit and Finance Committee currently consists of three directors, each of whom satisfies the independence requirements set forth in NASD Rule 4200(a)(15) and Rule 10A-3(b)(1) promulgated under the Securities Exchange Act of 1934, as amended.
 In addition, the Audit and Finance Committee, composed of the directors named in the preceding paragraph, satisfies the requirements of NASD Rule 4350(d)(2).
 The Board of Directors has also determined that Sidney R. Petersen qualifies for and currently serves as the Committee's "financial expert" for purposes of Item 401(h) of Regulation S-K promulgated by the SEC.
 The functions of the Audit and Finance Committee are described below under the heading Audit and Finance Committee Report.
 The Audit and Finance Committee has long operated pursuant to a formal written charter that sets out the functions that this Committee is to perform.
-The Audit and Finance Committee reviews and reassesses the adequacy of the Audit and Finance Committee Charter is available on the Company's web site at www.sypris.com.
+The Audit and Finance Committee reviews and reassesses the adequacy of the Audit and Finance Committee Charter on an annual basis.
+A current copy of the Audit and Finance Committee Charter is available on the Company's web site at www.sypris.com.